archima29042002/Ferns_and_Petals_Sales_Analysis/README.md

 FNP (Ferns and Petals) that specializes in sending gifts for various occasions like Diwali, Raksha Bandhan, Holi, Valentine's Day, Birthdays, and Anniversaries.
 The dataset contains details about the products, orders, customers, and relevant dates.
-The task is to analyze this dataset to uncover key insights related to sales trends, customer behavior, and product performance.
+Our task is to analyze this dataset to uncover key insights related to sales trends, customer behavior, and product performance.
 Create a dashboard and answer the following key business questions to help the company improve its sales strategy and optimize customer satisfaction: